sheepweevil/modulus-master/README.md

 Modulus Master is an implementation of the rules of Sumoku (TM) by Blue Orange Games.

+## Rules

+The objective is to score the most number of points by placing new tiles in a single row or column such that the sum of each line is divisible by the key number.
+In addition, colors cannot be repeated within a line (but numbers can).

+## Playing

 To run the command line client, use a terminal at least 80 characters wide and 24 lines tall, which supports ANSI escape codes.
 Set your `PYTHONPATH` to include the project